 Did you read Facebook's terms of service where you agreed that you are the copyright owner of the uploaded image file on Facebook?
 So you just claimed that it is your picture by uploading it to Facebook.
 Well, you may have not thought about that - shall I be angry about that?

 By uploading the image to Facebook you claimed to be the copyright owner of that file and by that you signed a legal agreement between you and Facebook.
 Facebook is in the legal position to rely on that contract and safe to assume that it deals with the copyright owner since you just testified that implicitly by uploading the image file.
 For Facebooks legal department I even do not exist in the legal sense at all as I am not involved in this contract and therefore Facebook is not liable for the copyright violation you just committed - you are!
+Even though you mentioned that it is not your picture, the text that you posted alongside is irrelevant legally speaking.

 And now we are where it gets really worrying for me as the real copyright owner - the Facebook terms of service.